falberthen/Pokegraph/README.md

 <img src="https://github.com/falberthen/pokegraph/blob/master/src/pokegraph.spa/src/assets/pokegraph-logo.png?raw=true"/>
 </p>

-Pokégraph is my showcase of building a GraphQL-based API with .NET 7, consumed by a very lightweight SPA built with Vue 3 (composition API) and Apollo.
+Pokégraph is my showcase of building a GraphQL-based API with .NET 7, front-ended by a very lightweight SPA built with Vue 3 (composition API) and Apollo.

-It comes with a SQLite database loaded with 151 monsters but also allows you to perform queries for listing and mutations for adding or updating the existing ones.
+It comes with an SQLite database loaded with 151 monsters but also allows you to perform queries for listing and mutations for adding or updating the existing ones.

 <p>
 	Pokémon is © 1995-present Nintendo, The Pokémon Company, Game Freak, Creatures Inc.